parmsam/npiShiny/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of npiShiny is to provide an shiny App for Enhanced Search of NPI Records.
+The goal of npiShiny is to provide a Shiny app for enhanced search of NPI records

 ## Installation